 Starting a Bookkeeping Business

-If you are thinking of starting your own bookkeeping business then this article shows you what's required to start a book keeping business and be successful.
+If you're thinking of starting your own bookkeeping business, then this article shows you what's required to become a bookkeeper and be successful in the long run.

-There are many opportunities to be successful producing accounts for small business owners in the UK as either a self employed bookkeeper working from home and providing services to your own customers or working for a firm of accountants preparing books for their companies.
+There are many opportunities to be successful producing accounts for small business owners in the UK.
+Either set up as a self-employed bookkeeper working from home providing services to your customers or work for a firm of accountants preparing books for their companies.

-In fact the basic system of manual double entry book keeping was invented more than five hundred years ago by a Cistercian monk called Luca Pacioli.
-His bookkeeping system still survives today and is still used throughout the world.
+In fact, the central system of manual double-entry bookkeeping was invented more than five hundred years ago by a Cistercian monk called Luca Pacioli.
+His bookkeeping system still survives today and used throughout the world.

-The term books is used because before computers where invented the business would write down their figures in paper ledgers and keep records of their sales and expenses as they went along.
-The main books kept by business were/ are:
+Why use the term books?
+Before the advent of computers, each business would write down their figures in paper ledgers and keep records of their sales and expenses as they went along.
+The main books administered by companies were/ are:

-- Sales ledger - listing all the sales made including when payment has been received - in larger companies they have a credit control function to manage customer accounts which is also called the accounts receivable function.
+- Sales ledger - lists all the invoices generated including when payments arrive.
+In larger companies, they have a credit control function to manage customer accounts which people often refer to the accounts receivable function.